strongbrewio/strongbrewio.github.io/_posts/2019-02-14-why-there-is-no-array-scan.md

 If you don't know what the `scan` operator does, this definition might not make that much sense.
 Let's first look at an example on how we can use the operator and then revisit this.

-Let's say that we have an `Observable<number>` and we want to visualise the sum of all of the numbers on the screen.
+Let's say that we have an `Observable<number>` and we want to visualize the sum of all of the numbers on the screen.
 This is something we can use the `scan` operator for.

 ```typescript
 const numbers$ = Observable.create(observer => {